AlanCoding/gpx-analyizer/README.md

 # gpx-analyizer
 Project to gobble up some personal Garmin navigator data.

-For research about some related resources, see [docs/Notes.md].
+For research about some related resources, see [the notes page](docs/Notes.md).
 For some pretty graphs, I hope to have an iPython notebook soon.
+Will also look into a compilation of sample outputs as well.

 ## Instructions